One-Skillet Enchilada Sauce Taco Meat

 The ground beef is cooked with chopped onions, garlic and a few spices.

-Then just mix in the enchilada sauce, stir and cook for just a bit.
+Then just mix in premade enchilada sauce, stir and cook for just a bit.

 But wait, I think I just told you how to make it before getting to the step-by-step pics and directions below.